ethanaj28/HomeLab/Firewall/README.md

 I installed proxmox and resized my 'local' disk and renamed it to nvme.
 Next I will be making a VM for pfSense.

+pfSense
+-
+10/3/25
+I created the VM for pfSense.
+I am okay with double NAT-ing for testing purposes.
+Prior to the creation of the VM, I needed to add an ethernet connection and linux bridge to Proxmox > Firewall > pfSense > Hardware